Beatrice Harrison: '... a nightingale singing along with her'

 The BBC had no viable means of recording sound until 1930.
-In April 2022 the BBC used one of the His Master's Voice recordings of 1927 believing it to be their own recording of the 1924 broadcast.
-They compounded this error by admitting that the duets had been faked with the use of a voice artist who they suggested could be the variety performer Maude Gould.
-Although this claim has been widely reported no documentary evidence has been produced to verify the BBC's statement that the 1924 broadcast was a fake.
+In April 2022, the BBC used one of the His Master's Voice recordings of 1927 believing it to be their own recording of the 1924 broadcast.
+They compounded this error by broadcasting a programme in which Professor Tim Birkhead FRS, a guest on the programme, stated his belief that the duets had been faked with the use of a voice artist who he suggested could be the variety performer Maude Gould.
+Although this claim has been widely reported, no documentary evidence has been produced to support it.
+Contemporary accounts, including Harrison's letters, are held at the Museum of Music History, Dorking, and cellist Kate Kennedy says that these disprove that a bird impersonator was used.

 Wartime again

-Perhaps inevitably the Elgar Concerto was the work with which she was most closely identified, not least in her performances for Henry Wood.
+The Elgar Concerto was, perhaps inevitably, the work with which she was most closely identified, not least in her performances for Henry Wood.
 There was a very successful performance in August 1937, and another at the Elgar Concert of 27 August 1940, with the London Symphony Orchestra, in the old Queen's Hall, less than a year before it was destroyed by German bombing.
 On this occasion the soloist's style was particularly animated, causing her ringlets to 'dance' in such a way that the orchestral players were distracted.
 During the concert, there was a rattle of gunfire outside and plaster fell inside the hall.
 Sir Henry considered her performance the finest he had ever directed.
-She was one of the English soloists who took part in Wood's very final season in July 1944, a month before his death.
+She was one of the English soloists who took part in Wood's last season in July 1944, a month before his death.

 Beatrice Harrison owned and played a cello made by Pietro Guarneri (Pietro da Venezia) (1695–1762).

 She died in Surrey in 1965.
 She is buried in the churchyard of St Peter's, Limpsfield, near Sir Thomas Beecham and other prominent musicians.

 Centenary Concert

-On 9 December 1992 at Wigmore Hall the Beatrice Harrison Centenary Concert was given by cellist Julian Lloyd Webber and pianist John Lenehan.
-The programme consisted of works especially associated with the cellist including the Cello Sonata by John Ireland (which she premiered in April 1924), and the Delius Sonata, as well as "Pastoral and Reel" by Cyril Scott, which Lloyd Webber played with Harrison's sister, Margaret, on the piano.
+On 9 December 1992 at the Wigmore Hall, the Beatrice Harrison Centenary Concert was given by cellist Julian Lloyd Webber and pianist John Lenehan.
+The programme consisted of works especially associated with the cellist, including the Cello Sonata by John Ireland (which she premiered in April 1924) and the Delius Sonata, as well as "Pastoral and Reel" by Cyril Scott, which Lloyd Webber played with Harrison's sister, Margaret, on the piano.